Sometimes you might want to ensure that your in stock products are always above products that are out of stock in your search results.

 Ranking an attribute first means that it is the most important ranking criteria and will be considered before anything else.

-Here is a background article on sorting that I highly recommend reading if you have not already https://www.algolia.com/doc/guides/managing-results/refine-results/sorting.
+Here is a background article on sorting that we highly recommend reading if you have not already https://www.algolia.com/doc/guides/managing-results/refine-results/sorting.

 If you are looking for a milder form of this, you can consider making in_stock your Custom ranking attribute.
 This will not achieve what you are looking for with regards to always seeing out of stock items at the bottom, but it also interferes less with the ranking of your results.